 Search engine optimization (SEO) is incredibly complex and always changing.
 That can make it hard to know which information is accurate and which is incorrect.
-As with many myths, some of these SEO myths had a nugget of truth behind them at some point.
+As with many myths, some of these law firm SEO myths had a nugget of truth behind them at some point.
 Whatever the cause of these SEO myths, law firms are better off ignoring them.
 Instead, make sure to simply focus on your reader and play fair with search engines.

 1. Focus only on quality content, not keywords.

 This is a nuanced one.
-Of course you need quality content – law firms should develop unique thought leadership content no matter what.
+Of course, you need quality content – law firms should develop unique thought leadership content no matter what.
 But that doesn’t mean that content will help you rank on search engines.
 You always need to pay attention to keywords and phrases.

 2. If you keyword stuff, Google will unlist your site.